Type 3 chars to begin the search... results will be shown below:

 Luxury two-section wardrobes – From £1200 per linear meter

 This style is perfect if you want to transform the whole side of one room into a storage space.
 Six-door fitted wardrobes are usually made up of three sections, which can have draws and hanging space.
 If you’re going bespoke, you can pretty much configure the inside layout however it suits you.

-Entry-level – DIY wardrobes – starting from around £665
+Entry-level – DIY wardrobes – start from around £665

-Luxury six-doors wardrobes – starting from £1100 per linear meter
+Luxury six-door wardrobes – starting from £1100 per linear meter

 Fitted Walk-In Wardrobes Cost